cciw-uk/data-protection/00 README FIRST.rst

   It's a very long document, sorry!
 But I've tried to keep it fairly readable.

-  I'm anticipating that there will be lots of places you want to amend things, feel free to change the document into any format that suits you to do this.
+  I'm anticipating that there will be lots of places you want to amend things, feel free to change feed back in any format that makes sense to you.
-  Google Docs might work well (my internet connection was too bad for this when drafting it).

 * `Amendments to manual <Amendments%20to%20manual.rst>`_